Derek Poundstone: 2007

+2008

 Poundstone competed in the 2008 Arnold Strongman Classic contest, his first appearance at the Arnold.
 Poundstone would take second place behind Žydrūnas Savickas.

 On June 29, 2008, during the 2 day Fortissimus contest, Poundstone became the first American to defeat Žydrūnas Savickas.
 Poundstone and Savickas were approximately 40 points ahead of all the other competitors.
 Poundstone was the only athlete who managed to lift the 517 lb Louis Cyr Stone and secured his victory and title at the "Mightiest Man on the Planet."

 Poundstone became the 2008 Strongman Super Series champion after accumulating the most points throughout the Grand Prix.
 1st at the Mohegan Sun, 2nd at Madison Square Garden, and 4th at Sweden earned Poundstone enough to take the overall title.

 Poundstone competed in the 2008 World's Strongest Man competition where he and Mariusz Pudzianowski, Poland's then four-time champion would go head-to-head in the final event, the atlas stones, with Poundstone leading in points.
 In the atlas stones, Poundstone gained the lead, but as he lifted the final stone, the stone slipped, falling to the ground and giving Pudzianowski his record 5th World's Strongest Man title.

+2009

 Poundstone's next challenge was the 2009 Arnold Strongman Classic.
 With Žydrūnas Savickas opting to take a year off, the crown was vacant.
 Poundstone set a new world record with 15 reps in the circus dumb bell event.
 Poundstone took first place overall, and became only the third man behind Mark Henry and Žydrūnas Savickas to win the Arnold Strongman Classic title since its inception in 2002.

 In May 2009, Poundstone was scheduled to defend his title at the Mohegan Sun Strongman Championship hosted by Giants Live.
 Poundstone won five of six events, taking second on one event, and took the overall title.
-Poundstone also set a new world record on the max apollon's axle clean and press with 415 lbs.
+Poundstone also set a new world record on the max Apollon's axle clean and press with 415 lbs.

-Poundstone competed in the 2009 World's Strongest Man competition, which took place in Malta, being in fourth place after Brian Shaw, Mariusz Pudzianowski and Žydrūnas Savickas.
+Poundstone competed in the 2009 World's Strongest Man competition, which took place in Malta, coming in fourth place after Brian Shaw, Mariusz Pudzianowski and Žydrūnas Savickas.